- First, think about how long you plan to stay invested, your financial needs, and how much risk—or price fluctuation—you could tolerate.

 But how do you know how much money to put toward stocks or bonds?
 It all starts with you.
 The basic things to think about include how long you plan to invest (known as your time horizon), your financial situation, and your tolerance for risk.

 Risk tolerance is a squishier measure than your time and money situation.
-The more stocks you have in your investment mix, the more your account value may rise and fall.
+History suggests that the more stocks you have in your investment mix, the more your account value may rise and fall over time.
 Risk tolerance asks you to consider how much stock market up-and-down you're willing to put up with.
-Depending on the level of stock market exposure in your investment mix, you could be in for a very wild ride or a fairly sedate experience.

-At the extremes, it's like comparing a high-tech roller coaster with a gentle kiddie roller coaster.
-For the chance to get higher returns over the long-term, investors have historically had to put up with bigger fluctuations in value over the short-term.
+For the chance to get higher returns over the long term, investors have historically had to put up with bigger fluctuations in value over the short term.
 The table "Stock market dips are part of the ride in stocks" illustrates just how wide the swings have been.

 It may be necessary to take some risk, but it shouldn't be more than you can take on emotionally or financially.
 You don't have to be 100% in stocks to benefit from the way the stock market has historically moved.
-Adding bonds and cash-like investments to an all-stock investment mix can have a stabilizing influence on the overall investment mix.
-Because the pattern of risk and returns from bonds and short-term investments is different from stock market returns, adding them to a portfolio of stocks may mitigate some of the fluctuation due to volatility.
+Adding bonds and shorter-term, cash-like investments to an all-stock investment mix can have a stabilizing influence on the overall investment mix.
+Because the pattern of risk and returns from bonds and short-term investments is different from stock market returns, adding them to a portfolio of stocks may mitigate some of the overall volatility you experience.

-On the other hand, adding some stocks and bonds to a portfolio of stable, short-term cash investments could boost returns.
-Where you start simply depends on you and what you're trying to achieve.
+On the other hand, adding some stocks and bonds to a portfolio of stable, short-term cash investments could boost the probability of achieving higher long-term returns.

 Time makes all the difference.
-The chart above illustrates portfolios with varying degrees of stock market exposure and how they fared during their worst year and best year as well as their best and worst 30-year periods.
+The chart above illustrates portfolios with varying degrees of stock market exposure and how they fared during their worst year and best year, as well as their best and worst 30-year periods.
 Over a short period of time, the worst-case scenario would have been quite bad if you held a lot of stocks.
-But with an investment time horizon of 30 years, your worst-case scenario would have still been nearly as good as the best 30-year return for a portfolio of 100% short-term investments.
+But with an investment time horizon of 30 years, your worst-case scenario for a portfolio of 85% stocks still would have been better than the best 30-year return for a portfolio of 100% short-term investments.
 It's not shown on the chart but the best 30-year annualized return for a portfolio of short-term investments is 6.77%.

 You simply don't know which outcome you're going to get.
-Even if you have nerves of steel and ice-water in your veins, it would still be a bad idea to invest all of your savings in stocks if you need your money in just one year.
-No one knows what the market will do; it could work out or you could end up losing half of your hard-earned savings simply because it was a bad year in the market.
+Even if you have nerves of steel and ice water in your veins, it would still be a bad idea to invest all of your savings in stocks if you need your money in just 1 year.
+No one knows what the market will do: Your investments could smoothly appreciate in value, or you could end up losing half of your hard-earned savings simply because it was a bad year in the market.
 If you needed the cash and had to sell your stocks in this situation, your money wouldn't have a chance to recover from the negative short-term performance.

-Diversification goes hand in hand with asset allocation.
+Diversification is the benefit you get from asset allocation.
 After you've decided on the broad strokes for your investment mix, it's time to fill in the blanks with some investments.
 While there are a lot of ways to do this, the main consideration is making sure you are diversified both across and within asset classes.

 Diversification can reduce the overall risk in your portfolio, and could increase your expected return for that level of risk.
 For instance, if you invested all your money in just one company's stock, that would be very risky because the company could hit hard times or the entire industry could go through a rocky period, taking the company's stock down with it for a period of time.